- Sharp exterior

 Style and performance

-The S5 is completely different this year, after an overhaul of the related A4 and S4.
-It may be hard to distinguish this year's coupe and convertible from last year's coupe and convertible, but a Sportback bodystyle should be completely new for American shoppers.
+The S5 is new this year, after an overhaul of the related A4 and S4.
+It may be hard to distinguish this year's coupe and convertible from last year's coupe and convertible, but a Sportback body style should be a new look for American shoppers.

 For the coupe and convertible, the S5 still bears the same handsome proportions and shape, while Audi designer Frank Lamberty has added new, sharper touches to the exterior.
 The nose has been lowered closer to the road this time around, and the headlights have been raised slightly to furrow the S5’s brow.
 The S5 receives its own lighting signature from the S4, although we happen to like the latter’s just a little more.
 The S5’s unique element is Lamberty’s “power dome” on the hood that’s sharply creased and pronounces the performance coupe’s power.